muse254/variant/README.md

 ## Installation

 It is important to note that `variant` assumes that you have already have [git](https://git-scm.com/) installed and configured.
+Also the `ssh-add` command is expected to be available in your PATH, [this is what it does](https://superuser.com/questions/360686/what-exactly-does-ssh-add-do).

 ## Usage